Viewing Part or Whole File Contents

 apple

-10) Use a combination of head and tail commands to get the 11th to 14th characters from the given input.
+10) Use a combination of the head and tail commands to get the 11th to 14th characters from the given input.

 $ printf 'apple\nfig\ncarpet\njeep\nbus\n' | # ???